jimbateson/jamesbateson.co.uk/src/articles/painting-the-walls.md

 tags:
   - Side Project
 ---
-This week I did a 'soft launch'* of the redesign I've been working on for my personal site.
+This week I did a ‘soft launch’* of the redesign I’ve been working on for my personal site.

 ![Screenshot of jamesbateson.co.uk homepage redesign](/images/frame_generic_dark-1-.png)